junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 ### Chap 16.
 Empty (Price)

-> **outline:** fast-forward, human prospering but population too huge, new problem, need to die again or Earth will break; thinking about solution, debates the cost, objected by other leaders)
+> **outline:** fast-forward, human prospering but population too huge, new problem, need to die again or Earth will break/everyone live miserable; Elena think about solution (have new Death), debates the cost (reap kid first), objected by others

 ### Chap 17.
 Nostalgia (Truth)

-> **outline:** flashback when Death exists, good old time, discuss with kid, agreed)
+> **outline:** flashback when Death exist/live, good old time with Theda, discuss with kid, agree

 ### Chap 18.
 Death (Unity)

-> **outline:** start doing it, thwarted by others, did it, become new Death, reunion again, new balance, new life)
+> **outline:** Elena start doing it, thwarted by others, did it, become new Death, reap and save, reunion again, united, new balance, new life; "Death with life": never happened before

-#### draft notes
+>

-After Elena becomes new Death, she's one with Theda, the two reunion scene; reaping and saving together.
+> After Elena becomes new Death, she's one with Theda, the two reunion scene; reaping and saving together.
 Because new Death comes from life, so half life half death, no restriction in power of no healing, so can start healing too.
 Officially get called by other humans "Life", depicted as white scythe etc. insisted to add Theda's profile too